 Here are our favourite Australian gins

-The White Possum Australian Gin Tasting Set features 12 gins from around Australia.
-Each is the result of tireless experimentation by a local distiller.
+This Australian Gin Tasting Set features gins from NSW, VIC, TAS, SA, WA and the ACT.
+Each is the result of tireless experimentation by a local distiller, and we’re proud to present each one of them in this tasting flight.
 This beautiful set comes with a tasting booklet with detailed information about each gin, a profile on the distilleries and interesting facts about gin in Australia.